Davey-Gravy/notes/Taylor Series.md

-A function can expressed as an infinite sum of the function's derivatives Named after Brook Taylor
+A sufficiently-smooth function can expressed as an infinite sum of the function's derivatives Named after Brook Taylor

 # Definition